-In the daily use of AnQiCMS templates, we often encounter scenarios where we need to perform operations on strings, which includessplitThe filter is undoubtedly a very practical tool, which can help us split a string into an array according to a specified delimiter.However, a common issue during use is: can this delimiter be dynamically specified using a variable?
+In the daily use of AnQiCMS templates, we often encounter scenarios where we need to perform operations on strings, among whichsplitFilter is undoubtedly a very practical tool, which can help us split a string into an array according to a specified delimiter.However, a common issue during use is: Can this delimiter be dynamically specified using a variable?

-Today, let's delve into the AnQiCMS template.splitThe usage of separators in the filter, hoping to provide a clear answer for friends who are using or considering using AnQiCMS.
+Today, let's delve into the AnQiCMS templatesplitThe usage of filters regarding separators, hoping to provide a clear explanation for friends who are using or considering using AnQiCMS.

-AnQiCMS uses a syntax similar to Django template engine, which is concise and efficient.splitThe basic function of a filter is to split a string into an array of strings based on a delimiter.
-For example, if you have a string containing multiple tags and you want to list them individually,splitIt came in handy.
+AnQiCMS uses a syntax similar to the Django template engine, simple and efficient.splitThe basic function of a filter is to split a string into an array of strings based on a delimiter.
+For example, if you have a string containing multiple tags and you want to list them separately,splitIt came in handy.

-Here,objis the string you want to process,"分隔符"is anothera literal string, which is text written directly in quotes.
+here,objIt is the string you want to process, and"分隔符"then it is aliteral string, which is the text written directly in quotes.

 {% set myString = "splits, the, string, 安企CMS" %}